How to Save on Car Repairs with an Extended Car Warranty

 Vehicle service contracts are an excellent choice for people who drive high-mileage cars or rely on their vehicles for their jobs due to the coverage options VSCs offer.
 Depending on the type of coverage you choose, you can get protection for the most critical components of your vehicle, though there will still be some things that any VSC will not cover.
 For example, one major component of any gas-powered vehicle not covered by any extended warranty or VSC is your car’s catalytic converter.

 While most catalytic converters are covered under the Federal Emissions Warranty in the event of failure within 8 years/80,000 miles, a VSC will not replace it if it is stolen or if it fails after that period.
-And while airbags and windshields will also not be covered under a VSC, they are often covered under your standard insurance policy, provided they meet the criteria outlined in your contract.
+And while airbags and windshields will also not be covered under a VSC, they are often covered under your standard insurance contract, provided they meet the criteria outlined in your contract.

 Generally, VSCs will cover shocks and struts, head gaskets, wheels and tires, and other various components of your engine, transmission, cooling/heating system and more.
 Additionally, one of the benefits of getting a VSC from a third party and not your car’s dealership is your choice of coverage options.
 For example, by choosing between any one of Endurance’s comprehensive auto protection plans, you can choose what is covered and what your contract will help pay for, depending on your individual needs, giving you more options and peace of mind.
 You can even find coverage for select luxury vehicles with our Highline protection plan, including those from automakers such as Audi, BMW, Mercedes-Benz, Porsche and more.